3 Reasons Why You Shouldn't Use a Construction Loan for Your Renovation

-If you’re reading this article, then someone told you the best way to finance your home renovation is with a construction loan.
-Well, to put it bluntly, you’ve been given bad advice!
-We get it; you need a lot of money to turn all your home improvement dreams into a reality, and construction loans are attractive because they enable you to borrow based on what your home will be worth after the renovation.
-And while up until recently, this was the only option, that’s not the case anymore.
-You have options.
+If you’re reading this article, someone probably told you the best way to finance your home renovation is with a construction loan.
+Sorry, but to put it bluntly, you’ve been given bad advice!
+We get it; you need a lot of money to turn all your current home into your dream home, and construction loans sound great because they allow you to borrow based on the value of your home after the renovation is complete.
+And while up until recently, this really was the only option, that’s not the case anymore.
+You have options… better ones.

-Whether you talked to your bank or a friend who went through a similar process, they most likely didn’t mean to intentionally steer you in the wrong direction, but today’s market has changed for the better!
-Which is why it’s unfortunate that many people who shouldn’t be using construction loans for their renovations still are, simply because they think it’s their only option.
-Before we talk about the new financing options available, lets let’s look at the three reasons why a construction loan is no longer the best choice for most renovation projects:
+Whether you talked to your bank or a friend who went through a similar process, they most likely didn’t mean to intentionally steer you in the wrong direction, but today’s market has changed in a good way!
+Which is why it’s really unfortunate that many people who shouldn’t be using construction loans for their renovations still are, simply because they think it’s their only option for home improvements.
+Before we talk about the new financing options available, let’s look at the three reasons why a construction loan is no longer the best choice of funds for most renovation projects:

 1. You Must Refinance

-Were you one of the lucky people to lock in an awesome mortgage rate before they started rising?
+Were you one of the lucky people to lock in an awesome mortgage rate when they were at all-time record lows?
 Virtual high five!
 After a smart move like that, you’re probably not trying to give it up, and we don’t blame you.
 Unfortunately, with a construction loan, you’re required to refinance your home, which means losing that great first mortgage rate you earned in the process.

-Before mortgage rates began to rise, refinancing was like killing two birds with one stone; you got a better rate and the money you needed to do your renovation.
-However, in today’s market, you are more likely to be financing into a higher rate.
+Refinancing can sometimes kill two birds with one stone; you get a better rate and the money you need to do your renovation.
+But if you’ve recently refinanced, there’s no need to go through the process again and incur more fees.
+Or even worse, refinance into a higher interest rate.
 For example, let’s say your current rate of 3.5% becomes 5% after refinancing.
 Over the life of your mortgage, that 1.5% difference will most certainly cost you tens of thousands of dollars and possibly $100k+ in additional financing costs.

 2. Higher Costs